Normal Anatomic Structures Short Essays

 - The thickness and density of the lamina dura will vary with the amount of occlusal stresses

-- The presence of an intact lamina dura around the tooth indicates a vital pulp,
+- The presence of an intact lamina dura around the tooth indicates a vital pulp.

-- However ,in some cases I,ts absence may be normal
+- However, in some cases, its absence may be normal

 Question 5.
-Anatomical landmarks of maxillary
+Anatomical landmarks of the maxillary

 Answer: